 - How do I find out my library PIN?

-There is a self-issue terminal at the Library Desk with instructions.
+There is a self-issue terminal at the Library Desk with instructions, or you can take books to the member of staff at the front desk.
 You will need your University Card to borrow items.
-Library staff will be on hand to help you and to stamp your books with the return date.

 You will receive an e-mail notification on the day the book is due.
-All returns should be handed in to the Library Desk for staff to discharge them and then handed back to you for you to reshelve them.
+All returns should be handed in to the front desk for staff to discharge them and then handed back to you for you to reshelve them.

-In Full Term all books and DVDs may be renewed provided there is no "hold" on them.
+In Full Term all books and DVDs may be renewed up to three times provided there is no "hold" on them.
 You can renew books by: